 Occasional supervision or consultation is needed.
-A frequent level of performance demonstrated at the completion of a rotation or at the end of the internship.
+A frequent level of performance demonstrated by strong interns at the completion of a rotation or at the end of the internship.
 Competency attained in all but non-routine cases; supervisor provides overall mentoring of intern's activities.
-Depth of supervision may increase with highly complex cases.
+Depth of supervision or consultation may increase with highly complex cases.
 Rating descriptive of advanced competence at end of internship.